 Look at the powerful example of young Asa.
 He’s so young that he has a Queen mother.
 But look at the boldness of Asa.

-16 Even Maacah, his mother, King Asa removed from being queen mother because she had made a detestable image for Asherah.
+2 Chron 15:16-18, “Even Maacah, his mother, King Asa removed from being queen mother because she had made a detestable image for Asherah.
 Asa cut down her image, crushed it, and burned it at the brook Kidron.
 17 But the high places were not taken out of Israel.
 Nevertheless, the heart of Asa was wholly true all his days.
 18 And he brought into the house of God the sacred gifts of his father and his own sacred gifts, silver, and gold, and vessels.
 19 And there was no more war until the thirty-fifth year of the reign of Asa.”

 Honor the Lord Above Even Family